OctoPrint/OctoPrint/docs/bundledplugins/forcelogin.rst

 .. _sec-bundledplugins-forcelogin:

-Forcelogin Plugin
+ForceLogin Plugin
 =================

-The Forcelogin Plugin comes bundled with OctoPrint (starting with version 1.3.10).
+The ForceLogin Plugin comes bundled with OctoPrint (starting with version 1.3.10).
 It removes the anonymous read-only access that up until 1.3.10 was standard when accessing OctoPrint instances without being logged in and instead forces users to log in if they want to get any kind of information from OctoPrint.